 Search link type

 Search link type is hyperlinking the search bar of a web portal.
-This type of hyperlink is an inbuilt feature that directs readers to a page that already exists inside the web portal.
+This type of hyperlink is an inbuilt feature that directs readers to a page inside the web portal.

 Example: <a rel=”search” href=”#search”>Search this page</a>